ministryofjustice/security-guidance/docs/risk-reviews.md

 ## The role of security in risk assessment and risk management

-The MoJ security team can provide help in all areas of security risk management for systems.
+The security team can provide help in all areas of security risk management for systems.
 Examples include:

 -   Advice on risk assessments.
 -   Help with carrying out risk assessments.
 -   Assist with the risk management decision process.
--   Help with creating and managing documentation compliant with MoJ standards.
+-   Help with creating and managing documentation compliant with standards.
 -   Assisting with mandatory Government risk assessments.
 -   Advice on compliance checking.

-## Contact details

-For any further questions or advice relating to security, contact: [security@justice.gov.uk](mailto:security@justice.gov.uk).

-## Feedback

-> If you have any questions or comments about this guidance, such as suggestions for improvements, please contact: [itpolicycontent@digital.justice.gov.uk](mailto:itpolicycontent@digital.justice.gov.uk).